AlenToma/react-native-js-only-modal/README.md

   );
 }
 ```
-The isVisible prop is the only prop you'll really need to make the modal work: you should control this prop value by saving it in your wrapper component state and setting it to true or false when needed.
+The `visible` prop is the only prop you'll really need to make the modal work: you should control this prop value by saving it in your wrapper component state and setting it to true or false when needed.

 `Modal` already has `transparent` background so by setting style you can customize it however you like.